-In addition, transporting fuel and oil to Antarctica is a costly and sometimes risky exercise.
-Before the introduction of renewable energy systems, Australian stations required 2.1 megalitres of diesel fuel annually to provide power and heating.
-Burning this fuel emitted around 5500 tonnes of carbon dioxide into the Antarctic environment.
+Transporting fuel and oil to Antarctica is a costly and sometimes risky exercise.
+Before the introduction of renewable energy systems, Australian stations required 2.1 megalitres of diesel fuel every year for power and heating.
+Burning this fuel emitted around 5,500 tonnes of carbon dioxide into the Antarctic environment.

-The implementation of alternative energy systems provides many benefits including:
+Using alternative, renewable energy systems has many benefits including:

 - large scale reductions in the emission of greenhouse gases